 By Travis LeJune, Account Manager

-But travel safety, large or small, is something every destination must account for constantly in their public relations efforts.
-Travel safety is a huge variable in tourism, and taking the right PR action to give the perception of safety for a destination is extremely important and something to capitalize on, especially right now, as so many popular destinations around the world are experiencing dangerous conditions.
+But travel safety, large or small, is something every destination must account for constantly in their public relations.
+Travel safety is a huge variable in tourism, and taking the right PR action to give the perception of safety for your destination is extremely important and something to capitalize on, especially right now, that there are so many popular destinations around experiencing dangerous conditions.